Localization in Khovanov homology: Realizations of Burnside functors

-As $\mathcal{U}$ is complete, it contains infinitely many copies of the regular representation $\RR[G]$ of our finite group $G$.
-Recall that $\RR[G]$ satisfies the following two properties: \begin{enumerate} \item It contains a copy of the trivial representation; every $g\in G$ acts trivially on this 1-dimensional component. \item For any $1 \neq g \in G$, $g$ acts nontrivially on some irreducible component of $\RR[G]$. \end{enumerate} Given $1 \neq g \in G$, these two facts show that both the dimension and the codimension of $\RR[G]^{\langle g \rangle}$ are at least 1.
+Let $\RR[G]$ denote the regular representation of $G$.
+Recall that $\RR[G]$ satisfies the following two properties: \begin{enumerate} \item It contains a copy of the trivial representation; every $g\in G$ acts trivially on this 1-dimensional summand. \item For any $1 \neq g \in G$, $g$ acts nontrivially on some irreducible summand of $\RR[G]$. \end{enumerate} Given $1 \neq g \in G$, these two facts show that both the dimension and the codimension of $\RR[G]^{\langle g \rangle}$ are at least 1.